miku3920/miku-web-app/README.md

 - macOS: Cocoa WebKit
 - Linux: WebKitGTK

-Telegram uses Edge Legacy by default in windows 8.1-10.
-This default version of the browser is older and cannot support the new version of ECMAScript.
+By default, Telegram uses Edge Legacy in Windows 8.1-10.
+This older version of the browser is unable to support newer versions ECMAScript.

-You have two ways to solve this problem:
+There are two ways to fix this problem:
 - [Install Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/#download-section)
 - Use legacy ECMAScript

-If you choose to install Microsoft Edge WebView2, please also notify your users to update their browsers.
-Telegram will try Chromium Edge on all Windows versions.
-When no Chromium version of Edge is found, Telegram will switch back to Edge Legacy.
+If you choose to install Microsoft Edge WebView2, it is important to also let your users know to update their browsers.
+Telegram will attempt to use Chromium Edge on all Windows versions, and if it can't find a Chromium version, it will fall back to Edge Legacy.

 If you don't have Microsoft Edge WebView2 installed, you may not be able to launch DevTools with right-click in Edge Legacy's WebView.
 As a consequence, debugging becomes extremely difficult.